sts10/fgift/README.markdown

 }
 ```

+I find this format a bit easier to edit with a text editor.

-## What FGift does with this inputted file
+## What FGift does with this inputted NAMES file
-Running either `fgift names.csv` or `fgift names.json` gives you an output like this:
+Now we're ready to run either `fgift names.csv` or `fgift names.json` back on the command line.
+This should give you an output like this:

 ```
 Claire gives to Cameron